events2025/events2025.github.io/index.md

 # 📡 EEL: Events in Context Library

 An event represents any occurrence of interest at a specific point in space and time.
-**📡 _E_vents in Cont_e_xt _L_ibrary** is a community-driven knowledge base designed to explore event data within their historical, societal, and environmental contexts.
+**📡 Events in Context Library** is a community-driven knowledge base designed to explore event data within their historical, societal, and environmental contexts.
 Complemented by the literature review [Neural Spatio-Temporal Point Processes](https://arxiv.org/pdf/2502.09341), this project takes a practical, hands-on approach to analyzing and understanding spatio-temporal event patterns.

 ## Content